Inspired by Nature

 Catalysis – Metabolic Engineering

 We use these capabilities to produce small molecule drugs, protein therapeutics, and fuels from very cheap, renewable raw materials.
-This involves
+Current projects focus on the use of lignin derivatives and engineering the organisms capable of utilizing these cheap and renewable feedstocks (Bradley, Erika), as well as nitrogen-rich animal waste streams (Amin).

 Sensing – Signaling Engineering